UMAprotocol/UMIPs/UMIPs/umip-xx.md

 ## Rationale

 The volatility of gas prices on Ethereum is a well-recognized problem that is only made worse by the ever increasing network congestion in recent months.
 This creates an opportunity for options/futures underwriters to create financial products that help decentralized applications (dApps) and their users hedge against gas price variability and have a consistent risk-minimized experience.
 The UMA protocol is well-positioned to provide the necessary plumbing for such products to flourish.
 Such products will need to rely on the DVM as a settlement layer in case of disputes.
-By supporting gas prices, the DVM opens the door for these products to offer their services and create a win-win situation with their customers in the Ethereum ecosystem.
+Therefore, by supporting data feeds for gas prices, the DVM opens the door for a win-win-win situation between financial products, users/dAaps, and the Ethereum network at large.

 Each transaction included in an Ethereum block pays an amount of Ether per 1 unit of gas consumed.
 That amount is (a) specified by a `gasPrice` parameter attached to a transaction, (b) is expressed in the smallest unit of the Ether currency which is `Wei`, and is set by the transaction submitter as a bid offered to the miners to have the transaction included.
 We therefore have a set of `gasPrice`s per block.

-The reported price has to take two considerations in mind: (1) there is a block each 12-15 seconds in the Ethereum blockchain, and spikes in gas prices are routinely observed, and (2) miners can easily manipulate gas prices in a given block (especially in absence of a fee burn).
-Therefore, an aggregatory statistic needs to be computed over a sufficiently long range of blocks to eliminate these two vectors.
+There are two important factors to consider: (1) there is a block each 12-15 seconds in the Ethereum blockchain, and spikes in gas prices are routinely observed, and (2) miners can easily manipulate gas prices in a given block (especially in absence of a fee burn).
+Therefore, an aggregatory statistic needs to be computed over a sufficiently long range of blocks to proof against abnormalities whether due to extreme volatility or miner manipulation.
 We propose the median gas price over 1 hour (1HR), 4 hours (4HR), 1 day (1D), one week (1W), and 1 month (1M) periods _weighted by_ the gas used in a transaction.
-For safety and to proof against price manipulation, the DVM requires that a minimum number of blocks must have been mined within a given period.
+For safety and to proof against price manipulation and/or possible abnormal delays in block production, the DVM requires that a minimum number of blocks must have been mined within a given period.
 Otherwise, the DVM medianizes over a preset number of blocks defined in the following table:

 | Identifier | Minimum number of mined blocks |
 |------------|------------------------------------------------------------------------------------------------------------------------------------------|